TrellixVulnTeam/python3.4_SAJN/Doc/library/functions.rst

       does not have to end in a newline anymore.
 Added the *optimize* parameter.

-.. class:: complex([real[, imag]])
+.. function:: complex([real[, imag]])

-   Return a complex number with the value *real* + *imag*\*j or convert a string or number to a complex number.
+   Create a complex number with the value *real* + *imag*\*j or convert a string or number to a complex number.
 If the first parameter is a string, it will be interpreted as a complex number and the function must be called without a second parameter.
 The second parameter can never be a string.
 Each argument may be any numeric type (including complex).
-If *imag* is omitted, it defaults to zero and the constructor serves as a numeric conversion like :class:`int` and :class:`float`.
+If *imag* is omitted, it defaults to zero and the function serves as a numeric conversion function like :func:`int` and :func:`float`.
 If both arguments are omitted, returns ``0j``.

    .. note::